Actify

 Systemise It (Week 4)

-By now you should have 3–4 activities running with some regularity.
-This is where you add structure without adding bureaucracy: set recurring calendar events, create a dedicated Slack channel, and (optional) introduce a simple tracking mechanism — who joined what.
-This data becomes your first engagement report for leadership.
+By now you should have 3–4 activities running regularly.
+Add structure without bureaucracy: set recurring calendar events, create a dedicated Slack channel, and optionally track who joined what.
+This data becomes your first engagement report for leadership — and protects the program's budget.

 If you're using Actify, this step takes 3 minutes — the platform handles recurring events, participation tracking, and the leaderboard automatically.